Droppe/Lu/README.markdown

-Lu comes packaged with a built-in node.js server useful for development.
+Lu comes packaged with a node.js server useful for development.
 Here's how to get started:

 Step 1: Install Git
   http://git-scm.com/